GaloisInc/VERSE-OpenSUT/README.md

 * Primary language: C
 * Description:
   * an engine protection system
-  * Redundant, measures engine temperature and pressure, and shuts down the engine if unsafe values are detected
+  * redundant, measures engine temperature and pressure, and shuts down the engine if unsafe values are detected
+* Requirements:
+  * defined in the MPS [README](./components/mission_protection_system/README.md)

 ### Platform Crypto